Household waste management involves several components including household garbage, recyclables, green waste, and hazardous household waste.

 Organic waste is collected every Wednesday.
-During winter, it is collected every two weeks.
+During winter, from December 6, 2019 to April 1, 2020, it is collected every two weeks.

-Starting on May 1, a new contract for residual material collections will come into effect in Saint-Lambert.
-A few changes have been made to the schedule.
-To find out all the details and the dates of the various collections, consult the 2019 waste collection calendar.
+To find out all the details and the dates of the various collections, consult the 2020 waste collection calendar.

 Was your bin forgotten?

 Collectors can pick up waste materials between 7 a.m. and 8:30 p.m.
 If they still have not come after this time, please leave your bin at the curb and notify the Environment Management division at 450-466-3199 or at firstname.lastname@example.org.
 Thank you for your collaboration!

 You have free access to three ecocentres within the Longueuil agglomeration where you can dispose of various recoverable materials in an ecologically friendly manner, including some that may not be discarded in either the regular garbage or recyclables pick-ups: tires, wood furniture, construction equipment, air conditioners, refrigerators, hazardous household waste, electronic products, branches, peat edges, etc.

 Directory of recyclers